Decathlon/vitamin-compose/quantity-pickers/README.md

-`subtractEnabled: (Boolean)` | Whether substract button is enable or not `editTextEnabled: (Boolean)` | Whether textField is enable or not `isExpanded: Boolean = false` | If true, component will fill max width, otherwise get default width `keyboardOptions: KeyboardOptions = KeyboardOptions(keyboardType = KeyboardType.Number)` | Software keyboard options that contains such as KeyboardType and ImeAction
+`subtractEnabled: (Boolean)` | Whether substract button is enable or not `editTextEnabled: (Boolean)` | Whether textField is enable or not `isExpanded: Boolean = false` | If true, component will fill max width, otherwise get default width `helperText: String? = null` | Helper text displayed at the QuantityPicker's bottom `keyboardOptions: KeyboardOptions = KeyboardOptions(keyboardType = KeyboardType.Number)` | Software keyboard options that contains such as KeyboardType and ImeAction
 `keyboardActions: KeyboardActions = KeyboardActions.Default` | When the text input emit an IME action, the corresponding callback is called
 `colors: QuantityColors = VitaminQuantitiesColors.normal()` | The color to notify your user if they are in normal or error state
-`shape: CornerBasedShape = VitaminTheme.shapes.radius100` | The shape for icon buttons `textStyle: TextStyle = VitaminTheme.typography.text2` | The typography of the text inside the text input `ripple: RippleTheme = VitaminTheme.ripples.brand` | The ripple effect applied on buttons `onAddClicked: (Boolean) -> Unit` | The callback to be called when add button is clicked `onSubtractClicked: (Boolean) -> Unit` | The callback to be called when substract button is clicked
+`sizes: QuantitySizes = VitaminQuantitiesSizes.primary()` | Sizes to be applied to the QuantityPicker `ripple: RippleTheme = VitaminTheme.ripples.brand` | The ripple effect applied on buttons `onAddClicked: (Boolean) -> Unit` | The callback to be called when add button is clicked `onSubtractClicked: (Boolean) -> Unit` | The callback to be called when substract button is clicked